1 v 1

 Live match centre-

-2-McLaughlin has an effort from close range as the ball breaks towards him as he drags his shot wide.
+2-McLaughlin has an effort from close range as the ball breaks towards him after he drags his shot wide.

 14- Williams deflected shot easily caught by the keeper to the left hand side